Asia’s First Same-Sex Marriage Legislation: The Interplay of President, Court and Society

 Confronting this highly divided issue, the society took extreme positions and campaigned vigorously, in the midst of election and in the form of public referendum in particular.
 It is intriguing how the controversy was resolved with president, court and vigilant social society interplayed in the young constitutional democracy.

 Professor Yeh looks at the issue against the backdrop of recent global democratic backsliding.
-By analysing this Asia’s first same sex marriage legislation, this talk aimed at elucidating ways that constitutional institutions, mainly president, court and legislature may have interacted with the engaged civil society for better constitutional governance.
+The lecture will discuss how controversy surrounding Asia's first same sex marriage law was resolved by interplay between the president, court and vigilant social society, highlighting how the interaction may lead to better constitutional governance.

 Professor Jiunn-rong Yeh, Chair Professor